EngineeringShare/engineering-hub/index.md

       border-radius: 8px;
       border: 1px solid #ccc;
     }

-    #results-container {
-      margin-top: 1rem;
+    #results-container { margin-top: 1rem; }
-    }
   </style>
 </head>

 ## Welcome to the Engineering Hub!

-This site is your one-stop destination for accessing class slides, assignments, resources, and tutorials.
-Explore your units below or use the search bar to find something quickly.
+This site is your one-stop destination for accessing class slides, assignments, resources, tutorials, and interactive activities.

 ---